Nils Otto Myklestad: Work in Industry & Academia, 1947 - 1972

 In 1947, Myklestad accepted a position as Professor of Theoretical and Applied Mechanics at the University of Illinois where he supervised a number of master's theses and PhD dissertations.
 He then joined North American Aviation in 1952 where he was in charge of the Navajo Missile Program.
 From 1954 until 1955 he was Chief of the Systems Analysis Section of Aerophysics Development Company.
 Myklestad joined AiResearch Manufacturing Company of Arizona in 1955 where he remained as Research Project Engineer until 1961 when he accepted a position as Professor of Engineering at Arizona State University.
 In 1967 he joined the University of Texas at Arlington as a Professor of Engineering Mechanics.
 While living in Arlington, TX he also served as a consultant to Bell Helicopter.

 The author of a number of significant technical articles, he also published four important text books on engineering mechanics.
 The most widely known of these are his books on vibration analysis, first published by McGraw-Hill in 1944 as Vibration Analysis and revised as Fundamentals of Vibration Analysis in 1956.

 By using Cartesian tensor notation in his last three books, Engineering Mechanics, Statics of Deformable Bodies, and Cartesian Tensors, Myklestad became an early proponent of tensor analysis in the undergraduate engineering curriculum.
 During his varied and productive career he also received five US patents.

 Myklestad had four children: Ingrid, Nancy, Erik, and Rolf.
 He died in 1972 at age 63 while serving as Professor of Aerospace Engineering and Engineering Mechanics at the University of Texas as Arlington.

 ASME - N. O. Myklestad Award

-In 1991 The American Society of Mechanical Engineers, ASME, honored this prolific engineer by establishing the N.O.
+In 1991 The American Society of Mechanical Engineers, ASME, honored him by establishing the N.O.
 Myklestad Award presented every two years in recognition of a major innovative contribution to vibration engineering.